entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

 183. Profundus sensory line on preorbital: absent (0); present (1).
 > Johnson *et al*.
 (2000), Character 12.

-> - A short segment of the profundus sensory line on the anterior part of the Preorbital has been recorded in *Heightingtonaspis anglica* and *Kujdanowiaspis* sp.
-(White, 1969; Denison, 1958, 1978).
-The profundus sensory canal extends from preorbital to the postorbital plates.
+> - Johnson *et al*.
+(2000): "A short segment of the profundus sensory line on the anterior part of the Preorbital has been recorded in *Heightingtonaspis anglica* and *Kujdanowiaspis* sp.
+(White, 1969; Denison, 1958, 1978)."
+> - The profundus sensory canal extends from preorbital to the postorbital plates.
 This character is present in *Bryantolepis*.

 > - The coding of the new Xitun actinolepid is 0.

 184. Profundus sensory line on postorbital and preorbital: absent (0); present (1).
 > Johnson *et al*.
 (2000), Character 22.

-> - In *Bryantolepis brachycephala* the profundus sensory line is present as a continuous line from the central sensory line on the Postorbital to the centre of the Preorbital terminating near the supraorbital sensory line (Denison, 1958).
+> - Johnson *et al*.
+(2000): "In *Bryantolepis brachycephala* the profundus sensory line is present as a continuous line from the central sensory line on the Postorbital to the centre of the Preorbital terminating near the supraorbital sensory line (Denison, 1958)."

 > - The coding of the new Xitun actinolepid is 1.

 185. Profundus sensory line on Preorbital and Postorbital, but segments do not connect: absent (0); present (1).
 > Johnson *et al*.
 (2000), Character 23.

-> - This character is known only in *Simblaspis cachensis* (Denison, 1958).
+> - Johnson *et al*.
+(2000): "This character is known only in *Simblaspis cachensis* (Denison, 1958)."

 > - The coding of the new Xitun actinolepid is 0.

 186. Profunduds sensory line present on postorbital at intersection with infraorbital sensory line: absent (0); present (1).
 > Johnson *et al*.
 (2000), Character 24.

-> - A small segment of the profundus sensory line branches off the intersection of the central sensory line and the infraorbital sensory line in *Aleosteus eganensis*, an arrangement not recorded in any other actinolepid.
+> - Johnson *et al*.
+(2000): "A small segment of the profundus sensory line branches off the intersection of the central sensory line and the infraorbital sensory line in *Aleosteus eganensis*, an arrangement not recorded in any other actinolepid."

 > - The coding of the new Xitun actinolepid is 0.